-Zahida Rahemtulla grew up in a big, funny family in Burnaby on the unceded
+Zahida Rahemtulla grew up in a big family in Burnaby on the unceded

 territories of the hən ̓ q ̓ əmin̓əm ̓ and Sḵwx̱wú7mesh-speaking peoples, and later